Kotlin Multiplatform Help

 Xcode reports errors in the code calling the shared framework

-Your Xcode project may still be using an old version of the framework.
-To resolve this, return to Android Studio and rebuild the project or start the iOS run configuration.
+If you work in Xcode, your Xcode project may be using an old version of the framework.
+To resolve this, return to IntelliJ IDEA and rebuild the project or start the iOS run configuration.

 Xcode reports an error when importing the shared framework